 |Mixed Foam||$300 Off + Gift Discount In Cart||Puffy is one of the best known online mattresses.
 It has three layers of foam and a comfortable, accommodating “feel.”|

 |Soft Foam||$100 Off Code: SLUMBERYARD||Casper Original is the mattress that started it all.
 If you just want a comfortable foam mattress, it’s hard to do better than Casper.|

 If you’re short on time or just don’t like reading, here are the primary differences between these two beds:

 In terms of firmness, we think the mattress comes in right around a medium on the firmness scale.
 Overall, the bed finds a decent balance between support and pressure relief.
-We think all types of sleepers will be just fine on this bed.
-It doesn’t matter whether you spend the majority of your time on your back, stomach, or side.

 SEE ALSO: Best Mattresses For Heavy Sleepers

 Puffy Sleeper Type Analysis